 1. Destroy Its Finish

-Because salt is a corrosive substance, it eats away at your car’s paint job little by little.
+Salt damage to cars is caused by its corrosive nature, it eats away at your car’s paint job little by little.
 That’s why it’s important to keep the exterior of your car clean during the winter season to wash off any salt residue.

 2. Create Rust